embrace-io/embrace-docs/content/ios/linking-embrace.md

 don’t already have a spot for third party frameworks, we recommend following the file structure shown here:

-{{< figure src="/docs/images/ios-download-embrace-sdk.png" alt="Embrace SDK extracted into third_party folder."
+{{< image src="/docs/images/ios-download-embrace-sdk.png" alt="Embrace SDK extracted into third_party folder."
 title="Download Embrace SDK" caption="The Embrace SDK was extracted into a folder called third_party.
-Setting up a good folder structure now will help as your project grows in complexity.">}}
+Setting up a good folder structure now will help as your project grows in complexity." width="736" height="368" >}}

 Next open your project file and a finder window showing the Embrace framework, it should look something like this:

-{{< figure src="/docs/images/ios-prepare-manual-linking.png" alt="Preparation for the manual linking step" title="Manual linking" caption="Preparation for the manual linking step" >}}
+{{< image src="/docs/images/ios-prepare-manual-linking.png" alt="Preparation for the manual linking step" title="Manual linking" caption="Preparation for the manual linking step" width="736" height="355" >}}

 Now move to the ‘Build Phases’ tab in Xcode and expand the “Link Binary with Libraries” phase.

-{{< figure src="/docs/images/ios-build-phase-tab.png" alt="Build Phases tab" title="Build Phases tab" caption="On the Build Phases tab with the the Linking phase expanded" >}}
+{{< image src="/docs/images/ios-build-phase-tab.png" alt="Build Phases tab" title="Build Phases tab" caption="On the Build Phases tab with the the Linking phase expanded" width="736" height="354" >}}

 We’re going to drag the Embrace.framework into the Linking phase in Xcode.
 Make sure to drag the .framework and not the outer folder containing the readme file.

-{{< figure src="/docs/images/ios-xcode-group.png" alt="Drag in framework" title="Drag into Xcode" caption="After dragging in the framework, Xcode automatically created a group for it in the project." >}}
+{{< image src="/docs/images/ios-xcode-group.png" alt="Drag in framework" title="Drag into Xcode" caption="After dragging in the framework, Xcode automatically created a group for it in the project." width="736" height="355" >}}

 We’re almost done.
 Our framework is now being linked when we build.
 However, it will not be automatically included in our App Store release unless we also embed